nicktaras/wma_file_converter/README.md

 - Split into files apply OOP structure / methodologies
 - Unit testing
 - Re-work directory to use a best practice Python folder strucure
+- Explore other features for v2.0 e.g. mp3 to wav